SalesConnection/Caction-Support/docs/How_to_Add_New_Asset.md

 ## How to Add New Asset?
+*Note: In your system, Asset may have been renamed to others (i.e Lift/Esc, Machine, Equipment, Printer, Aircond, etc.)<br>

 1. Go to desktop site “Main Navigation" > "Business Management" > "Asset List".<br>
    **Add New Asset here**: [https://salesconnection.my/asset-list](https://salesconnection.my/asset-list)<br>